WorkTime – time tracking software

-If you ever searched for the answer to this question, you’d probably saw a few obvious options:
+If you ever searched for the answer to this question, you’ve probably seen some pretty obvious options:

-- Read books: good idea!
-At least you’ll know something new.
+- Reading books: good idea!
+At least you’ll learn something new.

-- Engage in sports activities: great option for better health.
+- Engaging in sports activities: great option for better health.
 Whether it’s productive time spending or not, you decide.

 - What am I doing now?
 What have I done in the past 15 minutes?
 What have I learned in the past 15 minutes?